CodeNotesApp/feedback/README.md

-# feedback
-Feedback repo for CodeNotes app.
+# Feedback repo for CodeNotes

 If you have any problem or any suggestion, you can create a issue here.